 The issue relates to any kind of failure of process like an impolite or delayed response or some kind of mistake

-The issue is within the responsibility lines of Corporate Governance and Organizational Behavior Review
+The issue is within the responsibility lines of Journal of Governance and Regulation

 Virtus Interpress holds awareness of the following complaints: